 There are four steps in the process to initiating a faculty-led program:

 - Consult a study abroad program coordinator.

-- Attend the Workshop: Designing and Proposing a Faculty-led Program on Friday, Sept.
-22 from 2-4pm in the International Office (2400 Nueces St.).
+- Attend the Workshop: Designing and Proposing a Faculty-led Program on September, 2018 (Date & Time TBD) in the International Office (2400 Nueces St.).

 Programs in Restricted Regions

 Certain regions are subject to the UT System Restricted Regions Travel Policy.
 The International Office’s Global Risk & Safety team is responsible for informing students and faculty participating in and leading study abroad programs regarding University Policy on International Travel to Restricted Regions.
 If you are proposing a program in a country with a U.S. Department of State Travel Warning, please review this policy prior to submitting your proposal.